Renewable Energy, Conservation, and Energy Policy

 If we do not understand interconnections, often the cause of problems is solutions.

 Energy Strategy: The Road Not Taken?
-This article, as visionary today as it was when published, brought modern ideas on energy efficiency and resources to the public eye.
-By Amory Lovins, Foreign Affairs, October 1976 (Only partially available at this link; see your library for the whole article.)
+This article, as visionary today as it was when published, brought modern ideas on energy efficiency and resources ("soft energy paths") to the public eye.
+By Amory Lovins, Foreign Affairs, October 1976

 Don't try this at home: